Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Benchmark Debt Run Model

 The ratio of long-term debt over short-term debt $L_t/S_t$ is denoted by $l_t$ and follows

 Moreover, we introduce a process $X_t$ as the ratio of the firm's asset value over the short-term debt value $X_t=V_t/S_t$.
 Hence, $X_t$ follows

 Short-term creditors have the opportunity to withdraw their funding at the rollover dates.
-When the firm is under distress or when an outside investment opportunity is more attractive they will make use of this option.
+When the firm is under financial distress or when an outside investment opportunity is more attractive they will make use of this option.
 Long-term creditors, however, are locked in once they lend money to the firm.
-They are exposed to a higher risk, and therefore, should also be rewarded with a higher interest rate.
+They are exposed to a higher risk, and therefore, should be rewarded with a higher interest rate.
 Moreover, since creditors are exposed to the firm's default risk, a risk premium should be paid on top of the market interest rate.
-We have the following assumption on different interest rates.
+We have the following assumption on different interest rates\footnote{The assumption of constant interest rates is imposed to simplify derivations.
+In reality, different rates not only vary in time, but also move differently, motivating the so called multi-curve modeling (see for example \cite{Crepy}).}.

 \begin{assumption} The long-term interest rate $r_L$ is strictly greater than the short-term interest rate $r_S$, while the latter is strictly greater than the market interest rate $r$, i.e., we assume $r_L>r_S>r$. \end{assumption}